Founded: October 9, 1791

 Today visitors can see archeological excavations, the remains of a few mission buildings, and a small museum.

-There is also a reconstructed adobe church, completed in 1955.
+There is also a simple adobe chapel, built in 1832, and reconstructed in 1955.